doeunkwon/Bounce/README.md

 ## Description

-Bounce is an iOS app that randomizes your day based on your inputs.
-Users can get started by entering in a few things that they'd typically do in the mornings, afternoons, and evenings, as well as setting up their sleeping preferences.
-Bounce then takes a handful of these events to create a personalized, yet random, schedule for the day.
+Bounce is an iOS app designed to add spontaneity to your day.
+Users input typical morning, afternoon, and evening activities, along with their sleep preferences.
+Bounce then curates a unique yet randomized daily schedule from these entries.

 ## Why?

 ### It's fun.
-Bounce is intended to be a fun app more than anything else.
-This idea struck me when COVID-19 first hit and I found myself repeating my days during quarantine.
-Things quickly became bland.
-I enjoy spontaneity and the element of surprise.
-I think it's very fun leaving the fate of your day in the hands of an algorithm.
+Bounce was born out of the monotony I felt during the early days of the COVID-19 quarantine.
+Day after day, routines became repetitive, and life felt stale.
+I've always relished spontaneity and the thrill of the unexpected.
+The idea of entrusting the course of your day to an algorithm, to bring in that element of surprise, just seemed irresistibly fun.

 ### More growth!
-Adding onto the fact that it's fun, I'm a believer in that we grow through experience.
-But I noticed that many people have a tendency to not take initiative in trying new things.
-Bounce is an attempt to encourage new experiences.
-The idea is that most people have the time to try the things that they want to try, but they just don't know how to make the time.
+Beyond the sheer fun of it, I deeply believe that we evolve through experiences.
+However, I've observed that many often hesitate to step out of their comfort zones and embark on new adventures.
+Bounce aims to bridge that gap.
+The underlying philosophy is that most people do have the time for novel experiences; they just need a nudge in figuring out how to carve out that time.
+Bounce provides that playful push towards exploration and growth.

-**Bounce sets up the experience for you.
-All you have to do is live it.**
+**Bounce lays out the adventure; all you have to do is live it.**

 <br>
 <p align="center">
   <img width="800" src="https://user-images.githubusercontent.com/88988886/206617311-bfdf14e1-4037-4383-a9ce-ff70d5fd2729.png">
 </p>
 <br>

-## Future Considerations

-### Queue

-These are the features that I'd like to add:

-1. Allow pinned events
-   - Pin specific events in the library page so that they show up on every schedule
-   - ex) going to school on the weekdays
-2. Add sorting options for the Library page
-   - Include an add button for the library page so that users don't have to navigate all the way back to the Add page
-   - Provide sorting options by event name, duration, and daytime
-3. Improve scheduling algorithm
-   - Currently, the scheduling algorithm slots in events consecutively either in the morning, afternoon, or evening phase
-   - ex) if the only afternoon event in the library is "running", it will always show up at 12pm
-   - Edit the algorithm so that even if "running" is the only afternoon event, it may still show up anytime between 12pm and 5pm (which is range for the afternoon phase)
-4. Fix `placeLabel` bug
-   - When a user first sets his/her preference, the location/weather label doesn't update correctly
-   - Instead, it's still labelled as "Go get set up!" even though the user has already set up
-   - Once the user force refreshes the app, the label behaves appropriately and updates the location and weather